Chemical Peels and Acne

 But you must take precautions to protect your skin from direct sunlight afterwards.
 The fresh new skin that’s revealed after a chemical peel is more sensitive to the sun, and it can easily burn.
 Repeated sunburn can lead to skin cancers developing in later life.

 Since chemical peels are effective at removing the top layer of skin, they can also be effective at minimising the appearance of light acne scarring.
-But can acne scars be treated by chemical peeling?
+But can chemical peels for acne scars be that effective?

 Yes!
 Because there’s another benefit to fruit acid peels - salicylic acid chemical peels also stimulate collagen production, which helps to plump up the skin from the inside, effectively helping to ‘fill in’ acne scarring.